 But now that the decision has been made, and she is where she’s going to stay (for now), it’s time to give the woman a hug (JAMMF, I’ll let you take care of that), and a cupcake.

 Cupcakes can cure a surprising number of life’s ills, especially these carrot cupcakes with cheese cream frosting.
-They make delicious individual birthday and welcome home cakes too.
+The shredded coconut helps to keep them moist, and contributes a rich, natural sweetness.

 (Click on the title below for a printable version of the recipe.)